richanna/Identity-Events/draft-ietf-secevent-http-push.md

 HTTP authentication and authorization schemes as per
 {{!RFC7235}}.

-As per Section 4.1 of {{!RFC7235}}, a SET delivery endpoint SHALL indicate supported HTTP authentication schemes via the `WWW-Authenticate` header.

 Because SET Delivery describes a simple function, authorization for the ability to pick-up or deliver SETs can be derived by considering the identity of the SET issuer, or via other employed